TotalMiner/totalminer.github.io/lua/functions/blocks/set_block.md

 ## set_block

-Set block id and aux data at a voxel position.
+Set block id and aux data at a map point.

 ___